scribe-public/sample-policies/docs/v2/initiatives/rules/github/org/dependabot-alerts.md

 Verify Dependabot alerts for new repositories are enabled in the GitHub organization.

 :::note
-This rule requires Unsigned Github Organization Discovery Evidence.
+This rule requires Github Organization Discovery Evidence.
 :::
 :::tip
 Signed Evidence for this rule **IS NOT** required by default but is recommended.